simonmichael/hledger_site/src/hledgermatic.md

 - I also run the `recentassertions` check, which periodically forces me to add more recent balance assertions for my main accounts.
 I do this by adding a "reconcile" transaction (using `yasnippet`, by typing "reconcile" and TAB); filling in the balances hledger expects, to make the errors go away
 - When the journal is again error-free, I check each account's real-world balance against the "reconcile" transaction's asserted balance (or in a balance report or hledger-ui accounts screen), and resolve any disagreements.
 - Finally I commit the changes to journal, rules and scripts.
 Git's `pre-commit` hook runs my checks one more time, catching any last-minute errors.

+[^1]:  [`just`](just.md) is Like `make`, but better for this purpose.
+I recommend trying it, even though it doesn't come with your OS; I say this after years of costly battle with make, shell, and other scripting setups.